ZhuchoG/jquery-spoiler/CONTRIBUTING.md

 * Make changes
 * Run `grunt lint`, make sure it passes
 * Submit a [pull request](https://github.com/le717/jquery-spoiler/pulls)

 Do not include the minified script or a verison bump as part of your pull request.
-These will be done before the next release.
+These actions will be performed before the next release.

 Yes, it's really that simple! :smiley: